 Digital Identification and Finance Initiative in Africa (DigiFI Africa)

-DigiFI is accepting off-cycle proposals during Fall 2020.
+DigiFI is accepting proposals.
 Applications are open on a rolling basis and will be reviewed every few weeks.
 Find further details on our Request for Proposals page.

 A growing number of African governments have begun pursuing the digitization of payment systems, while others are switching to biometrically-authenticated national IDs which integrate access and delivery of key public services.
 Early research suggests there is opportunity across Africa for digital technologies to help reduce leakage in the delivery of public goods and services, to increase fiscal capacity, to reduce corruption, and, to boost the welfare of citizens, particularly marginalized groups.
 Yet, there remains a glaring lack of rigorous, peer-reviewed evidence on the overall impacts of these digital payments and ID systems.

 DigiFI Africa aims to fill this evidence gap by funding cutting edge research projects focused on the study of innovative government payment systems, and ID reforms.
 We expect the evidence produced by this initiative will inform governments on how best to design and implement reforms to maximize benefits to citizens and mitigate risks.

 The scope of funding aims to include projects across a range of possible interventions, including but not limited to: